Devoted to the Details.

 Our programs are carefully vetted and chosen based on their ability to work collaboratively with us to provide the highest quality care possible to children in need, and their capacity to reach the most vulnerable children.

-Impact Foundation Bangladesh
+Impact Foundation Bangladesh (IFB)

 Dhaka, Bangladesh